asxtree/OrangePiAlpineLinux/README.md

 ```
 # Clone git Repo

-Logon your Linux machine and execute the following command to clone this git repo into folder /build:
+Logon your Linux machine and execute the following command to clone this git repo into folder tmp_build:
 ```
   git clone https://github.com/asxtree/OrangePiAlpineLinux tmp_build
 ```
-Go in the /build directory, create the sources directory and extract the alpine_image.tar.gz archive into sources:
+Go in the tmp_build directory, create the sources directory and extract the alpine_image.tar.gz archive into sources:
 ```
   cd tmp_build
   mkdir sources